The Rarest and Most Valuable Atari 2600 Games

 Needless to say, It didn’t really catch on, so there are very few of these out on the market.
 It is estimated that there were about 300 of the Birthday Mania units produced, with only 10 sold and possibly only a couple surviving the intervening decades that the community is aware of.
 The cartridge was sold with a three-folded manual sheet, but no box is known.
 One is said to be in the hands of Jerry Greiner, known Atari collector and enthusiast, but unconfirmed, while another belongs to a user at AtariAge (I won’t list his name since he appears to value his privacy).

 Back in 2009, the highest known offer for a copy of Birthday Mania was $6500, but it was turned down by the owner.
-With more recent sales of Air Raid and the rise of collecting over the last decade, Birthday Mania could possibly fetch 2 to 3 times the amount of that offer.
+With more recent sales of Air Raid, Red Sea Crossing, Extra Terrestrials, and the rise of collecting over the last decade, a legit copy of Birthday Mania should now sell for far about that amount.

-In the early days pinball, arcades, and video games had associations with gambling and corrupting children (see the pinball ban in NYC in the 1940s).
-However, in the 80’s and 90’s the industry saw multiple attempts at bringing religious-themed games to market to balance out certain people’s perception of video games.
-Red Sea Crossing was one of the earliest instance of games based on Bible stories and was created by Steve Schustack (Steve Stack) at Inspirational Video Concepts in 1983.
+In the early days, pinball, arcades, and video games had associations with gambling and corrupting children (see the pinball ban in NYC in the 1940s).
+However, in the 80s and 90s, the industry saw multiple attempts at bringing religious-themed games to market to balance out certain people’s perceptions of video games.
+Red Sea Crossing was one of the earliest instances of games based on Bible stories and was created by Steve Schustack (Steve Stack) at Inspirational Video Concepts in 1983.

 Incidentally, within four days of nagn2 finally announcing he would auction off his copy, Travis from Medium Bob’s Curiosity Shop in Philadelphia mentioned that he had a copy in his shop.
 He ended up selling his on GameGavel for $13,900.
 Some factors in the higher value include having a better condition of the label and a bit more mainstream press.